tsaruggan/matisse/docs/MIS.md

 <a name="overlay"></a>

 ## overlay(baseColour, blendColour) ⇒ [<code>Colour</code>](#Colour)
-Multiplies or screens the colors, depending on the base color.
-The base color is not replaced, but mixed with the blend color to reflect the lightness or darkness of the original color.
+Multiplies or screens the colours, depending on the base colour.
+The base colour is not replaced, but mixed with the blend colour to reflect the lightness or darkness of the original colour.

 **Kind**: global function
 **Returns**: [<code>Colour</code>](#Colour) - The colour resulting from the blend